![]() |

 In addition to scholarship funds USF will also provide academic support to give you every opportunity to succeed in your chosen field.
 This support will include

 Please follow the links at left/top to learn more about this program and how to apply.
-Several slots are open for fall 2008.
-Awards will be made on a rolling basis, but applications received by first June 2008 will receive priority. |
+We anticipate several slots opening for spring 2010.
+Awards will be made on a rolling basis, meaning that applications received after the money has been used up will not be considered.
+PLEASE APPLY AS QUICKLY AS POSSIBLE. |

 |